-It’s been 731 days since the excitement of heading off to Queensland on what would have been our last family Gold Coast holiday.
+It’s been 731 days since the excitement of heading off to Queensland on what would have been our last family Gold Coast holiday together.
 I remember even packing for that trip was fun – sadly, we didn’t get there.
 Now I can’t remember the last time we made that trip together, as a family, and I’m scared of all the things I’ll forget.
 Not big things, I know I won’t forget those.
-But little things, like what year did we take our last Gold Coast holiday – I don’t want to forget things like that either, not now Bren’s gone.
+But little things, like what year we took our last Gold Coast holiday – I don’t want to forget things like that, not now Bren’s gone.

 He and I had chased the sun our entire relationship.
 That’s one of the never forgets.
 The beach was our happy place.
 One year we were still frequenting Elisabeth’s Beach through July and August; it was a particularly warm winter that year.
 I remember because we both had brilliant tans at my cousin’s wedding that September.

 Our first date was at the beach and every holiday that followed was a Gold Coast holiday.
 On the day we were engaged we spent the afternoon at the same beach our first date took place!
 Bren was romantic like that.
 Our wedding photos were taken at the beach; we built our family home at the beach and spent every spare minute we could there, as a couple or with the kids, both before and after Bren got sick, weather permitting.

 I don’t want to forget any of it.

 And you think you won’t, but it scares me that pieces of what we did, and loved, and laughed at might fall away and become lost to me.
 I want to remember it all, as it was, not how I think it might have been.